Wednesday, January 26, 2011

 25.Creepshow: Director: George A. Romero Writer: Stephen King Cast: Hal Holbrook, Leslie Nielsen, E.G. Marshall, Ed Harris, Ed Harris, Ted Danson, Stephen King, Tom Savini

-I really enjoy reading a good Horror comic.
+The issue: I really enjoy reading a good Horror comic.
 It's weird to say that because I only read them because I enjoy a good scare and it seems that literature can do that better then a film can because I can envision in my mind what it is that is in the box and it is far more terrifying then what can be put on film.
 In Creepshow however they do a nice job of bringing these tales to life with a real sense of gallows humor to them.
 I am a big fan that these little shorts are also a who's who of actors and you can see where some people got their starts and also see others doing something very different from anything else you see.
 The third story "Something to Tide You Over" is a wonderful example of how to put a horror comic on the screen.
 It dosen't have any over the top monsters or weird unbelievable plot turns it has a simple idea revenge.
 It also has Nielsen doing one of his best non comedic roles.
 He plays it semi hammy but also with this real vicious side to him.
 You can almost see the character on the pages leaping off into the screen.

 I have linked up the first part of the film above you can watch the entire thing on youtube so enjoy.